Algorithmic idealism: what should you believe to experience next?: Restriction A: physics does not always tell agents what they should believe

 Berghofer's interpretation is but one example of a broader class of ``neo-Bohrian''~\cite{Cuffaro} interpretations, which include Healey's pragmatism~\cite{Healey}, Brukner and Zeilinger's~\cite{BruknerZeilinger} views, Bub's information-theoretic interpretation~\cite{Bub}, Rovelli's relational interpretation~\cite{Rovelli}, and others.
 The exact differences between these views, and how to best delineate them from other views and each other, are not relevant for the purpose of this paper.
 The conclusion that I argue to be drawn at this point is simply this: \textit{both scientific practice and a class of interpretations (most explicitly, Berghofer's) suggest that Quantum Theory is best understood as telling an agent what they should believe to experience next}.

 It is not necessary to agree with any one of these interpretations to share the broadly empiricist sentiment that the question of ``What will I see next?'' is an epistemically more modest and perhaps more fruitful one than ``What is really the case in the world?''.
 After all, the world might be a much weirder place than we have ever imagined, and humans have a bad track record of guessing the counterintuitive metaphysics of modern physics a priori.
 Methodologically, it makes sense to concentrate on the requirement that physics should allow us, at the very least, to make successful predictions.
-This includes predictions that can be intersubjectively verified, but also \textit{private} ones that are in some sense irreducibly relative to an observer.
+This includes predictions that can be intersubjectively verified, but also \textit{private} ones that are in some sense irreducibly relative to an observer\footnote{Physical theories do not directly predict \textit{all} intersubjectively communicable outcomes of experiments, but only those that are in some precise sense objectively definable; and similarly, algorithmic idealism does not aim for predictions of \textit{all} outcomes of private experiments.
+For example, physics allows us to predict probabilistically whether we will hear a detector click, and algorithmic idealism says that we should be able to do the same even if the outcome is private (as in a duplication or Wigner's friend type experiment).
+However, neither physics nor algorithmic idealism address directly questions of qualia, say, whether e.g.\ an agent will observe beauty or joy or be conscious next.
+We may certainly believe that these \textit{supervene} on the precisely definable properties, but to understand \textit{how exactly} this is the case might be so difficult to characterize that it may be a better strategy to consider the study of these question a different field of inquiry.}.